RRZE-Webteam/rrze-cli/README.md

 If you pass `--tables`, only the specified tables will be exported.
 Therefore, when using this option, ensure that all necessary tables, including WordPress default tables, are included in the export.

+If you pass `--uploads`, the files in the media library will also be exported.
+However, it is only recommended to use this option where the media library does not exceed 500 MB in total.
+Otherwise, it is recommended to use `rsync` for example.

 ### Import

 The `rrze-migration import` command can be used to import a website from a ZIP package.